brainwagon/postergen/README.md

 ```
 This is centered text.
-left This is left-justified text.
+alignment=left This is left-justified text.
-right bigger This is right-justified, larger text.
+alignment=right size=bigger This is right-justified, larger text.
 size=60 color=blue This text has a specific pixel size and is blue.
 size=5% color=#00FF00 This text has a specific percentage size and is green.
 ```